Jointly Modeling and Clustering Tensors in High Dimensions: Theoretical analysis

-This section establishes statistical guarantees for the local convergence of the \texttt{HECM} estimator in Algorithm \ref{alg1}.
-We first develop theory for the case of rank $R = 1$, since this case clearly captures how various parameters, including the sample size, tensor dimension and sparsity, determine the convergence rate of the \texttt{HECM} estimator.
-We then generalize our results to the more challenging case of rank $R > 1$.
+This section establishes statistical guarantees for the local convergence of the \texttt{HECM} estimator.
+We first develop theory when rank $R=1$ and then generalize our results to the more challenging case of rank $R > 1$.
 All proofs are collected in the supplement.